nikkibear44/signalmint-ai/README.md

 SignalMint AI turns live crypto market data into actionable intelligence.
 Instead of disconnected tools, every feature shares one underlying intelligence engine — the same market data, AI reasoning, and analysis pipeline power everything you see.

-🔗 Live demo: https://signalmint-ai.vercel.app 🆔 OKX.AI Agent ID: #9708
+🔗 Live demo: https://signalmint-ai.vercel.app 🆔 OKX.AI Agent ID: #9708 (still review)

 Note: The backend runs on a free Render instance, which spins down after inactivity.
 The first request after idle time may take 30-50 seconds to respond while it wakes up — subsequent requests are fast.